jsoref/pdns/docs/backends/generic-mysql.rst

 for master, slave and superslave operation.

-When using the InnoDB storage engine, we suggest adding foreign key contraints to the tables in order to automate deletion of records, key material, and other information upon deletion of a domain from the domains table.
+When using the InnoDB storage engine, we suggest adding foreign key constraints to the tables in order to automate deletion of records, key material, and other information upon deletion of a domain from the domains table.
 The following SQL does the job: